ninabarzh/ipa/content/en/docs/guides/hygiene.md

 * Trusted friend
 * Private cloud folder (Proton Drive, Sync.com)

 7. Optional: include context.
-Attach a separate note or journal entry (plain text or PDF) describing what happened around each piece of evidence—dates, changes, odd behaviour, or conversations.
+Attach a separate note or journal entry (plain text or PDF) describing what happened around each piece of evidence, dates, changes, odd behaviour, or conversations.
 This makes a stronger case if you ever need to explain the significance later.